How To Change a Serpentine Belt, Tensioner, & Idler Pulley

 Rotate the tensioner to relieve tension and slip off the belt.

-Step 2: Remove the Old Belt, and Replace the Tensioner and Idler Pulley
+Step 2: Remove the Old Belt

 remove the belt completely